PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/LegendaryReset.md

 ### Go Home when Done:

 Go to the Switch Home to idle when finished.
-Will not pause the battle timer.

 ## Credits